Skip to content

 5 Ways Dogs Absorb Your Emotions - Bark with Buster

 Have you ever noticed your dog acting differently depending on your mood?
-Maybe your pup curls up next to you when you’re sad, seems anxious when you’re stressed, or gets playful when you’re happy.
-This isn’t just coincidence — dogs are incredibly intuitive and absorb our emotions, often reflecting them in their behaviour, health, and overall well being.
+Maybe your pup curls up next to you when you are sad, seems unsettled when you are stressed, or gets playful the moment your energy lifts.
+This is not coincidence — dogs are remarkably intuitive and absorb our emotions, often reflecting them in their behaviour, health and overall wellbeing.

 How Dogs Sense Our Emotions

-Studies show that dogs’ cortisol levels, which indicate stress, often rise and fall in sync with their owner’s.
-Simply put, if you’re anxious, your dog might feel a twinge of stress too.
-Conversely, if you’re calm and happy, they often feel relaxed and joyful.
+Research suggests that dogs' cortisol levels, which indicate stress, often rise and fall in sync with their owner's.
+Simply put, if you are anxious, your dog may feel a twinge of that stress too.
+Conversely, if you are calm and settled, they tend to feel more relaxed and secure.

 Think of it like a garden: your emotions are the weather, and your dog is the garden.
-Stormy moods bring clouds over their day, while calm, sunny energy lets them flourish.
+Stormy moods bring clouds over their day, while calm, steady energy lets them flourish.

 1. Stress Can Make Dogs Restless

-When you’re feeling stressed or overwhelmed, your dog may mirror that energy by becoming restless.
-This can show up as:
+When you are feeling stressed or overwhelmed, your dog may mirror that energy by becoming unsettled.
+This can show up as pacing or wandering around the house, barking or whining, over-grooming or obsessive licking, and loss of appetite.

-Tip: Before interacting with your dog — whether it’s feeding, training, or playtime — pause for a few deep breaths.
-A calm owner equals a calm dog.
+Tip: Before interacting with your dog — whether it is feeding, training or playtime — pause for a few deep breaths.
+A calm owner tends to produce a calmer dog.

 2. Sadness Can Lead to Clinginess

 Dogs are empathetic creatures.
-When you’re sad, they often respond with comforting behaviours:
+When you are sad, they often respond with comforting behaviours: curling up beside you, resting their head on your lap, or nudging you gently for reassurance.

-Example: One dog owner shared how her Staffy refused playtime until she smiled.
-As soon as her mood lifted, he perked up and became playful again — a clear example of how dogs absorb your emotions.
+One dog owner shared how her Staffy refused playtime until she smiled.
+As soon as her mood lifted, he perked up and became playful again — a clear example of how dogs absorb and respond to emotional shifts in the people they love.

 3. Happiness Sparks Playfulness

 Just as dogs can sense stress, they also absorb positive energy.
-When you’re joyful, your pup is likely to:
+When you are joyful, your dog is likely to get the zoomies, vocalise happily and engage enthusiastically in play or training.

-Example: A customer shared that her Labrador goes into “happy laps” around the house whenever she celebrates something exciting.
-Her joy literally spreads to her dog — showing how dogs absorb your emotions naturally.
+A customer shared that her Labrador goes into happy laps around the house whenever she celebrates something exciting.
+Her joy literally spreads to her dog — showing how naturally dogs mirror the emotional atmosphere around them.

 4. Anxiety Can Affect Digestive Health

-Dogs don’t just absorb your emotions psychologically — they can experience physical effects too.
-Anxiety can impact digestion, leading to:
+Dogs do not just absorb your emotions psychologically — they can experience physical effects too.
+Anxiety can impact digestion, leading to upset stomach, loss of appetite or gastrointestinal discomfort.

 5. Your Mood Influences Training and Behaviour